 Princeton University (B.S.E.
 1976)

 Mark Kowal’s law practice centers on corporate transactions and corporate governance, with an emphasis on mergers and acquisitions, securitization and structured finance, corporate finance, and securities law.
-In a legal career spanning three decades, most of it in private practice, he has represented buyers, sellers, issuers, underwriters, lenders, borrowers, investors, investment managers and entrepreneurs in a wide variety of public and private deals.
+In a legal career spanning four decades, most of it in private practice, he has represented buyers, sellers, issuers, underwriters, lenders, borrowers, investors, investment managers and entrepreneurs in a wide variety of public and private deals.

 Before joining Ross Law Group, Mark was the general counsel of the New York office of Hinduja Group, a family office with interests in various sectors around the world, including manufacturing, banking, and healthcare.
 Before Hinduja Group, Mark was a partner at Sidley Austin LLP for over ten years and, prior to making partner, was an associate at Sidley Austin and at Fried Frank Harris Shriver & Jacobson LLP.